1. Because you'll save a life.

-Usually when you adopt a pet, the cost of spay/neuter, first vaccinations (and sometimes even microchipping!) is included in the adoption price, which can save you some of the up front costs of adding a new member to your family.
+Usually when you adopt pets, the cost of spay/neuter, first vaccinations (and sometimes even microchipping!) is included in the adoption price, which can save you some of the upfront costs of adding a new member to your family.
 Depending on the animal, you may also save on housebreaking and training expenses.

 4. Because of the bragging rights.

 No one needs to see another selfie—unless it’s a selfie of you with the adorable pet you just adopted!
 Adopt a pet, post those pictures and let the well-earned likes roll in.

 5. Because it's one way to fight puppy mills.

 If you buy a dog from a pet store, online seller or flea market, you’re almost certainly getting a dog from a puppy mill.